Abdussalam-Mujeeb-ur-rahman/scissor-api/readme.md

 - Method: `GET`
 - Response: Redirects to the original URL associated with the `short_id`

+### Get all users - only admins
+- Endpoint: `/getAllUsers`
+- Method: `GET`

+### Delete user - only owners
+- Endpoint: `/deleteUser/:id`
+- Method: `DELETE`

+### Update user - only owners
+- Endpoint: `/updateUser/:id`
+- Method: `PATCH`
+- Request Body: `{ "name": "my_name" }`
+ Only names can be updated here, lol.
+A route will be coming for forgotten password and changing email

 ### Things I am still looking forward to do:
-  - Logging with Sentry - done
+  - A route for forgotten password and changing email
   - Writing complete test for the application, with Jest
   - Dockerizing
   - Write complete documentation, with Postman
+  - write an article on my challenges

 ### Developer's Contact